 – The “Methanol to Gasoline” or “MTG” process: methanol (CH3OH) is first produced from syngas by a catalytic reaction of H2 and CO.
 Methanol is then dehydrated to give first DME (dimethyl ether, CH3OCH3) and then gasoline.

 In the “direct” route, coal is pulverized and mixed in a recycled slurry in which hydrogen is added under pressure.
 The mix reacts in an ebullated bed reactor to produce hydrocarbons which are refined under conventional refinery processes.

-Both indirect and direct routes have respective advantages, in terms of versatility and quality of outputs (naphtha and diesel respectively).
+Both indirect and direct Coal To Liquid routes have respective advantages, in terms of versatility and quality of outputs (naphtha and diesel respectively).
 Most projects today are based on indirect processes, mainly thanks to the higher level of knowledge accumulated by experience and research so far.

 Use of biomass